The current source protection plan was approved as amended on January 31, 2019 and took effect on February 5, 2019.

 A local committee developed the plans.
 The committee is made up of representatives from municipalities, agriculture, industrial and commercial businesses, property owner associations, the environmental sector, and the public.
-There are also non-voting liaisons from public health, the Ontario Ministry of the Environment and Climate Change, and source protection authorities.
+There are also non-voting liaisons from public health, the Ontario Ministry of the Environment, Conservation and Parks, and source protection authorities.

 The plans are based on the technical and scientific studies outlined in the Assessment Reports.
 These reports were developed with extensive public consultation.

 Policies in the source protection plans include a variety of tools such as education and outreach, risk management plans, prohibitions, land use planning, and others.
 Most of the policies apply only in a relatively small portion of the region, in the most vulnerable areas surrounding the municipal water supplies.

 An Explanatory Document has been prepared to accompany the Source Protection Plans.
 This document explains how the Source Protection Committee arrived at the policies in the Source Protection Plans and provides the rationale for those policies.

 These threats have been identified through the technical and scientific work outlined in the Assessment Reports.

 The plans are available online through this web page as large PDF files, or can be reviewed at the Maitland Valley or Ausable Bayfield source protection authority offices during regular business hours.
 To arrange other ways to inspect these documents please contact source protection region staff at 519-235-2610 or toll-free 1-888-286-2610.